MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-protection-only-mode.md

 ---

-# Protection-only mode for the Azure Information Protection client
+# User Guide: Protection-only mode for the Azure Information Protection client

 When the Azure Information Protection client doesn't have labels to classify your documents and emails, it runs in **protection-only** mode.
 For example, in this mode, you might see the following when you use Windows File Explorer, right-click, **Classify and protect**: